 Check In at Hotel Principi di Piemonte Torino

 In the heart of Torino, this historical 5-star hotel invites guests to enjoy a luxurious stay in a beautiful urban location.
 A symbol of ancient Italian splendor, the hotel Principi di Piemonte is hosted in an impressive Rationalist-style building, one of Torino’s most refined architectural jewels.

 Complete with an elegant spa and wellness center, this unique location boasts dining and event options promising its guests comfortable and stylish rooms and suites with exceptional views over the city and surrounding nature.
 The jewel is certainly the renowned Salone delle Feste, with a dedicated entrance featuring mosaics by Venini and precious Murano glass chandeliers.

 Walking city tour of Unusual Torino

 The tour will explore the hidden treasures of the Baroque capital of Italy, visiting enchanting palaces and elegant buildings commissioned by the Savoy royal family across the 17th and 18th centuries.
-Take in the beauty of gods, skies and clouds adorning noblemen’s ceilings and marvel at the secrets concealed within the ingenious architecture of the church of San Lorenzo.
-Walk amongst breathtaking marbles in Turin Cathedral, through stunning piazzas, such as Piazza Castello, San Carlo and Carignano and learn the legends of historic Torino.
+Take in the beauty of gods, skies, and clouds adorning noblemen’s ceilings and marvel at the secrets concealed within the ingenious architecture of the church of San Lorenzo.
+Walk amongst breathtaking marble in Turin Cathedral, through stunning piazzas, such as Piazza Castello, San Carlo, and Carignano, and learn the legends of historic Torino.

 Dinner at Circolo dei Lettori